 When the spine is aligned correctly, all 33 vertebrae are stacked on top of each other following the three natural curves of the spine.
 When looking at the body from the side, you should be able to draw a line from your shoulders, to just behind your hip, to slightly in front of the knee and down to your ankle.
 This keeps your center of gravity directly over your base of support, allowing you to move efficiently with minimal muscular fatigue.

 To improve your posture and minimize the stress on your spine, find opportunities to add movement to your daily routine.
-Utilize a standing desk to take pressure off your back and shoulders while you work.
 Practicing daily shoulder and back strengthening exercises can also help your body resist the slouch.

 If you notice your body starting to slouch after a while, take that as your cue to take a short break from your work to stretch.
 Stretching can dramatically reduce muscle stiffness and stress on the spine while improving your body’s flexibility.
 Below are three unique stretches you can add to your daily routine to help loosen up your neck, chest, and hips.